avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/QUICKSTART.md

 Time received from NTP.
 ```

-There will be errors displayed because the device still needs to be created in the IoTConnect platform.
+There will be errors displayed because the device still needs to be created in the /IOTCONNECT platform.
 Ignore the errors and continue to the next section.

-## 10. IoTConnect Device Template Setup
+## 10. /IOTCONNECT Device Template Setup

-An IoTConnect *Device Template* will need to be created or imported.
+An /IOTCONNECT *Device Template* will need to be created or imported.
 This defines the data format the platform should expect from the device.
 * Download the premade  [Device Template](files/psoc6airm-device-template.json?raw=1) (**must** Right-Click the link, Save As)

 * **Click** the Device icon and the "Device" sub-menu: